huangyh45/PhyloAln_manu/README.md

 - run_commands.sh: the commands of the analyses in the dataset
 - sample_reads_contam.py: a custom script to generate the simulated contamination dataset by randomly selected reads from the species sources
 #### ladybird
-Data and scripts used in the analyses of the dataset of ladybird beetle transcriptomes.
+Data and scripts used in the analyses of the dataset of ladybird beetle transcriptomes to assess the performance of PhyloAln, Read2Tree and Orthograph on real transcriptome dataset.
 Raw data source: Li, et al. 2021.
 BMC Biology 19:7. http://doi.org/10.1186/s12915-020-00945-7
 Files and directories:
 - CDS_trim: 1290 single-copy gene alignments among 12 ladybird genomes